 - Joint inflammation or hip muscle spasms, which may cause fluid accumulation in the hip joint

 - Limping or the inability to walk comfortably on the affected side

 - Inability to bend or rotate the hip

 - Soreness and the feeling of the hip throbbing while sleeping or resting

 - Fever, redness, and warmth—which are signs of infection

 If you are experiencing any of the symptoms above, you may have a hip condition, such as hip osteoarthritis, hip bursitis, hip arthritis, or an injury like a fractured hip, dislocated hip, hip flexor injury, or labral tear.

 Our specialty-trained hip doctors at Carolina Orthopaedic & Sports Medicine Center have completed additional training specifically in the hip.
-With this advanced training, our hip doctors, Dr. Ian Archibald, Dr. Christopher Prato, and Dr. H. Clayton Thomason, have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.
+With this advanced training, our hip doctors, Dr. Christopher Prato, Dr. H. Clayton Thomason, and Dr. Jason Zlotnicki, have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.

 Hurt Today.
 Treated Today.

 We understand that injuries are painful and require prompt diagnosis and treatment.
 That’s why we’re proud to offer our QuickAccess clinic to treat your bone, joint, and muscle injuries and conditions.